 The DAISY Foundation was formed in November 1999, by the family of J. Patrick Barnes who died at the age of 33 of complications of Idiopathic Thrombocytopenic Purpura (ITP).
-The nursing care Patrick received when hospitalized profoundly touched his family, and is what led them to create the DAISY Foundation.
+The nursing care Patrick received when hospitalized profoundly touched his family, and is what led them to create The DAISY Foundation.
+Through the award and other programs, we honor the super-human work nurses do for our patients and families every day.
 DAISY stands for:

 - Attacking the